top of page

 Dogs displaying aggressive behavior need a thorough evaluation.
 Is it resource guarding?
 Is it fear aggression?
 Is it due to underlying pain or a medical issue?
 A vet check (preferably by a behaviorist) needs to be completed before our first session, and then we'll investigate further.

-We can tell you that often, it's very simple miseducation and mishandling that leads to aggression, and it could be the case that teaching proper management and some basic training can solve it.
-Aggressive behavior is much like any other behavior, in that its communication.
-Once we get to the root of that, we can usually solve this issue and help you build a strong safety and management plan.
+We can tell you that often it's very simple miseducation and mishandling that leads to aggression, and it may be the case that teaching proper management and some basic training can solve it.
+Aggressive behavior is much like any other behavior in that it is communication.
+Once we identify the root of what is being communicated, we can usually resolve this issue and help you build a strong safety and management plan.

 There are some severe cases we would have to turn down, but we can discuss the likelihood of that in our consultation or first session and provide a referral.

 Glad you asked!
-We will decide together which tools are appropriate for you and your dog, and I am always happy to cite the sources which influence my opinions.
+We will decide together which tools are appropriate for you and your dog, and we are always happy to cite the sources that influence our opinions.

-We've seen them used in ways that clearly improved a dog's quality of life, and also in ways that traumatized them.
-The same variation of results with tools like leashes and harnesses are also a reality.
-Our best advice is to be more concerned about method than tool-use, no matter which trainer you choose.
+They can be used to improve a dog's quality of life, but they can also deeply traumatize them.
+The same variation of results with tools like leashes and harnesses is also a reality.
+Our best advice is to be more concerned with method and outcome than with tool use, no matter which trainer you choose.

-The principle which most influences our training methods is LIMA, which means Least Invasive, Minimally Aversive.
+The principle that most influences our training methods is LIMA, which stands for Least Invasive, Minimally Aversive.
 The application of that looks different for every team we work with.

 Link to read more:

 Clients choosing weekly sessions are taking classes from a trainer, so they can learn how to train their own dog.
-Together we'll come up with weekly homework that is the right balance of accomplishable for you, and effective for the training goals we're working toward.
+Together, we'll come up with weekly homework that is the right balance of achievable for you and effective for the training goals we're working toward.
 Your trainer will be available throughout the week to receive questions and short videos to keep you on the right track.